BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 ## Cross-Conversation Pointers

-If you want to create a conversation with multiple NPCs at once or split a huge conversation into smaller, more focused files, you can point to both npc and player options in other conversations.
+If you want to create a conversation with multiple NPCs at once or split a huge conversation into smaller, more focused files, you can point to both NPC and player options in other conversations.
 Use the [cross-package syntax](../Scripting/Packages-&-Templates.md#working-across-packages) to do so.

 There is one special case when you want to refer to the starting options of another conversation.
 In this case you do not specify